The Internet has become a neighborhood infested with cockroaches.

 On Saturday, the Dutch newspaper NRC reported that the NSA has infected over 50,000 computer networks with malware designed to steal sensitive data.
 The allegation arises from examination of documents supplied by Edward Snowden and “seen by” NRC reporters.

 “The malware can be controlled remotely and be turned on and off at will.
-The ‘implants’ act as digital ‘sleeper cells’ that can be activated with a single push of a button. [...]
+The ‘implants’ act as digital ‘sleeper cells’ that can be activated with a [...]

 Continue reading Hacked by the NSA

 It would’ve been very easy to just ignore the presentation titled “Microsoft and Open Source” at the All Things Open conference in Raleigh last week, except for one thing–the presenter.

 The folks in Redmond didn’t grab just anybody to speak for them.
 They sent someone with some serious open source cred, Ross Gardler, who is currently President of the Apache Foundation and is a co-founder of the OpenDirective project.
 He’s been employed by Microsoft Open [...]

 Continue reading Is Microsoft Committed to Open Source?

 Not totally bad, mind you.
 It has its place.
 I use Google Docs/Drive or whatever they’re calling it this week sometimes so I can work on articles on the computer at my day job without leaving a mess behind on the bosses hard drive.
 But mostly cloud computing has always been a bad idea.